bonfiredog/scruffy_ocr/README.md

 ## Why So Scruffy?

 *I take a lot of handwritten notes, especially in the early stages of a project: however, the ideas that I generate in these notes almost invariably get sucked up into digital workflows.
 I used to spend a lot of time laboriously copying up these notes into digital form.
-Sometimes this is a useful exercise: I rediscover insights that I had forgotten since the original note-taking, or I reconsider ideas that have become a little past their best.*
+Sometimes this remains a useful exercise: I rediscover insights that I had forgotten since the original note-taking, or I reconsider ideas that have become a little past their best.*

-*However, sometimes I just want to get a lot of notes very quickly into a digital form.
-There weren't many apps out there which performed this one task well which were:*
+*However, sometimes I just want to get a lot of notes very quickly into my computer.
+Not much to ask, is it?
+However, there aren't many apps out there which do this:*

-*a) free;
+*a) for free;*

-b) good (i.e good recognition performance);
+*b) well (i.e good recognition performance);*

-c) non-proprietary.*
+*c) without a lot of proprietary nonsense.*

 *So, I decided to improve my C#/WPF skills and build one myself.*